 After the fourth meal charge, if charges have not been paid, the student may be served an alternate meal until all charges have been paid.
 After the fourth alternate meal if the charges have not been paid the student will be asked to furnish their own meals.

-Food Service funds shall not be used to pay outstanding meal charges.
+Food Service funds may be used to pay delinquent meal charges.

 Students shall not be permitted to charge a la carte items, nor shall adults be permitted to charge meals or a la carte items.